Nuist-Spark/Spark/README.md

 <img src="./static/img/logo.png" alt="" width="500">

-This is an app to get engineers off the computer screen.
+It's an app designed to keep engineers away from computer screens.

 This project participated in the NUIST hack-fire competition and finally won the silver medal.